sanjoy/playingwithpointers.com/_posts/2015-12-29-problem-with-undef.markdown

 consistency lets LLVM get away without allocating registers to remember a specific "version" of `undef`.

-Another way to look at this is that `undef` isn't a really SSA *value*, and uses of an `undef` value are also its "defs".
+Another way to look at this is that `undef` isn't a normal SSA value, and *uses* of an `undef` value are also its *defs*.
 This leads to some interesting restrictions on data flow analysis via control flow.

 For instance, consider this: